Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

 While our original definition of Rockafellians only allows for finite-dimensional perturbations, it trivially extends to perturbations defined on $\ell^1$.
 In particular, the function $f:\ell^1\times \reals^n\to \Reals$ given by

-can be viewed as a Rockafellian for the actual problem \eqref{eqn:actualCount} with anchor at $0 \in \ell^1$.
+can be viewed as a Rockafellian for the actual problem \eqref{eqn:actualCount}.
 Although we do not formally define the framework, it is clear that minimizing the actual problem is equivalent to minimizing this Rockafellian.
 Thus, we have, in an extended sense, strict exactness.

 We know from Example \ref{eConvDistr} that naively replacing $p$ by some approximating probabilities $p^\nu \in \Delta$ in the actual problem \eqref{eqn:actualCount} may cause significant errors even if $\|p^\nu - p\|_{\ell^1}\to 0$.
 It turns out that the Rockafellian supports the development of better behaved approximating problems.